biocypher/biochatter-paper/manuscript.md

 Current-generation Large Language Models (LLMs) have stirred enormous interest in the recent months, yielding great potential for accessibility and automation, while simultaneously posing significant challenges and risk of misuse.
 To facilitate interfacing with LLMs in the biomedical space, while at the same time safeguarding their functionalities through sensible constraints, we propose a dedicated, open-source framework: BioChatter.
-Based on open-source software packages, we synergise the many functionalities that currently develop around LLMs, such as knowledge integration / retrieval-augmented generation, model chaining, and benchmarks, resulting in an easy-to-use and inclusive framework for application in many use cases of biomedical informatics.
+Based on open-source software packages, we synergise the many functionalities that are currently developing around LLMs, such as knowledge integration / retrieval-augmented generation, model chaining, and benchmarking, resulting in an easy-to-use and inclusive framework for application in many use cases of biomedicine.
 We focus on robust and user-friendly implementation, including ways to deploy privacy-preserving local open-source LLMs.
-We demonstrate use cases via a multi-purpose web app (https://chat.biocypher.org), and provide documentation, support, and an open community to all interested researchers.
+We demonstrate use cases via two multi-purpose web apps (https://chat.biocypher.org), and provide documentation, support, and an open community.

 ## Introduction {.page_break_before}

-Despite our technological advances, biology and biomedicine continue to pose incredible challenges [@gallagher-infinite;@dl-bioscience].
+Despite technological advances, major challenges remain to understand biological and biomedical systems [@gallagher-infinite;@dl-bioscience].
 We measure more and more data points with ever-increasing resolution to such a degree that their analysis and interpretation have become the bottleneck for their exploitation [@dl-bioscience].
 One reason for this challenge may be the inherent limitation of human knowledge [@doi:10.1016/j.tics.2005.04.010]: Even seasoned domain experts cannot know the implications of every gene, molecule, symptom, or biomarker.
 In addition, biological events are context-dependent, for instance with respect to a cell type or specific disease.